 Today Tom looks like a healthy child on the outside; however, his symptoms are progressing.
 He fatigues easily, he has swallowing difficulties and at times it’s difficult to understand his speech.
 He experiences a lot of pain in his muscles due to cramping and ‘pins and needles’ – a neuropathic type of pain.
 He has Episodic Cluster Headaches which cause excruciating and debilitating pain.
 His joints are painful and stiff; His eyes are deteriorated.
 Tom has experienced ‘stroke-like’ episodes which affect his speech and memory.
 At times his speech is very poor or he cannot speak for a few hours, which really upsets him.
 His hearing is now being affected by the disease.

-It has been suggested that with the onset of puberty the symptoms of the disease may accelerate as the body is using a lot of energy.
 As mitochondrial disease is an ‘energy’ disease, puberty can create an energy overload to the system resulting in extreme tiredness and progression of the disease.
 Which seems to be the case with Tom.

 As parents we live our lives with uncertainty as the disease progresses.
 We never know what new symptom will be around the corner.
-To date with the amazing support of our family, friends and school community we have raised over $230,000.00 through numerous fundraising ventures.
-Our aim is to share our energy to help raise funds for research into the diagnosis, treatment and cure of this debilitating disease.
-The more support and understanding, the sooner a cure will be discovered.
-As this is a progressive disease, particularly in children, we need to find a cure.
-We have learnt to enjoy each and every day.
+To date with the amazing support of our family, friends and school community we have raised over $300,000.00 through numerous fundraising ventures.
+I have established an Art Gallery in Northbridge Sydney, Martine Gallery, which helps create awareness about Mitochondrial Disease and also fund raises on an on going basis.